marsdrums/ReSTIR-reworking/README.md

 $$

 There's no computable solution to the rendering equation, but we can estimate its result.
 To estimate it, we can raytrace from a point on a surface in random directions and collect radiance samples - averaging the sum of the light contributions, we can estimate the solution to the rendering equation.
-The problem with this approach, is that of all the taken samples, few of them are "important", as many of them won't bring much light to the pixel being shaded.
+The problem with this approach, is that of all the taken samples, not all of them are "important", as many won't bring much light to the pixel being shaded.
 If we can afford few samples per frame, it would be better to make the best out of the available resources.

 Importance sampling is about shooting rays where it really matters.

 There are two ways to (statistichally) know if a certain light direction is important:
 - the BRDF (or BSDF) of the surface being shaded
 - knowing where the light sources are located in respect to the point being shaded

+#### Importance sample the BxDF

 Given a certain BxDF, we know that the light direction affects the amount of light reflected by a surface.
 To make an example, consider the diffuse component of these two scenarios:
 ![](./images/lambert.png)